 - Child's special needs

-A Home Visitor meets with the family in the family’s home, once a week at a regularly scheduled time.
-Visits are 1.5 hours each week.
-They provide information regarding child development and guide parents in developmentally appropriate activities.
-Families enrolled in the Home Base program also have the opportunity to meet two times per month for a group socialization experience called PALS.
-PALS (Play and Learn Sessions) provide an opportunity for the child and parent to interact and build relationships in a specially designed environment.
+A home visitor will meet with you in your home once a week at a regularly scheduled time.
+During your 1.5-hour visit, you will receive information regarding child development and participate in developmentally appropriate activities.
+You also have the opportunity to meet two times per month for Play and Learn Sessions (PALS), a group socialization experience.
+PALS gives you and your husband the opportunity to build relationships in a specially designed environment.

 Pregnant women receive home visits for prenatal education and support.
-Once the baby is born, the child will take over the mother’s spot in our program and be considered an Early Head Start child.
-(In the case of multiple births, enrollment for all children at the time of birth cannot be guaranteed)
+Once your baby is born, your child will take over your spot in our program and will be considered an Early Head Start child.
+In the case of multiple births, enrollment for all children at the time of birth cannot be guaranteed.